ray-project/ray/doc/source/ray-core/walkthrough.rst

 Defining the Progress Actor
 ---------------------------
 Next, we will define a Ray actor that can be called by sampling tasks to update progress.
-Ray actors are essentially stateful services that everyone with handles can call.
+Ray actors are essentially stateful services that anyone with an instance (a handle) of the actor can call its methods.

 .. literalinclude:: doc_code/getting_started.py
     :language: python